Expedition to Nepal 2006

 Nepal – from Kodari to Kathmandu

-It is wonderful in Kathmandu, people are well catered for, they speak English and are not intrusive.
-This is a country that is always nice to get away from Europe – like Laos or Thailand.
-It is also quite warm, we feel well taken care of and eat a lot of fruit.
-A very important asset is that it is very cheap.
-Cheap is practically everywhere because I can eat here a very large, delicious dinner at a restaurant for one pound.
-Kathmandu is also famous for its fine cuisine, as well as its fine art.
-There are many painters and craftsmen who make decorative canvases and carpets, sculptures and jewelery.
-Monika ordered a sari to order a traditional Nepali and Indian dress and I obviously buy a lot of souvenirs and collect the shirts.
+It is wonderful in Kathmandu, people are well-oriented towards tourists, they speak English and are not intrusive.
+It is a country where it is always nice to get away from Europe – just like Laos or Thailand.
+It is also quite warm here, we feel well cared for and eat a lot of fruit.
+A very important advantage is that it is very cheap.
+It is cheap everywhere because I can eat a very large, delicious dinner in a restaurant for one pound.
+Kathmandu, apart from its delicious cuisine, is also famous for its great art.
+There are many painters and craftsmen who make decorative canvases and carpets, sculptures and jewelry.
+Monika ordered a custom-made sari, a traditional Nepalese and Indian dress, and of course I buy a lot of souvenirs and collect T-shirts.
 Now our apartment will look like a museum with souvenirs from all over the world.

 Kathmandu – Swayambhunath (the monkey temple)